jonathanalvares9009/bro-lang/packages/cli/README.md

 ```

 <h3 align="center">Loops</h3>
-<p align="center">Statements inside <code>jab tak bhai</code> blocks are executed as long as a specified condition evaluates to sahi.
-If the condition becomes <code>galat</code>, statement within the loop stops executing and control passes to the statement following the loop.
+<p align="center">Statements inside <code>jab tak bhai</code> blocks are executed as long as a specified condition evaluates to correct.
+If the condition becomes <code>wrong</code>, statement within the loop stops executing and control passes to the statement following the loop.
 Use <code>bas kar bhai</code> to break the loop and <code className="language-cpp">agla dekh bhai</code> to continue within loop.</p>

 ```